dgoffredo/chat/design/protocol.md

 ### `command:<path>`
 Designates the _type_ of command, e.g. `command:rooms/join`.
+Commands are the "request" to which `response` URIs are the response.

+### `response:<path>`
+Designates the type of _command_ for which this is a response, i.e. each `<path>` corresponds to a `command:<path>`.

 ### `error:<path>`
 Designates the _type_ of error, e.g. `error:messages/oversized`.
+Errors are possible responses to commands.

 ### `event:<path>`
 Designates the _type_ of event, e.g. `event:rooms/messages`.
+Events may serve as responses to commands, but are more often "async" notifications of goings on, e.g. a participant joining a room or a message being posted to a room.

 ### `query:<path>`
 Designates the _type_ of query, e.g. `query:rooms/messages`